Breaking News

 Nearly two dozen states are suing the Trump administration for failing to salvage SNAP benefits amid the ongoing government shutdown.

-“Bottom line, the well has run dry,” reads a message explicitly blaming Democrats on the U.S. Department of Agriculture’s website.
+“Bottom line, the well has run dry,” reads a message explicitly blaming Democrats on the Department of Agriculture’s website.

-Two options remain to save the critical welfare program: a quick (if unlikely and, apparently, politically undesirable) resolution to the gridlock in Congress, or a chunk of change to keep the program chugging along until the next month.
+Two options remain to save the critical welfare program: a quick (if unlikely and, apparently, politically undesirable) resolution to the gridlock in Congress or a chunk of change to keep the program chugging along until the next month.

 “Let’s be clear about what’s happening: For the first time ever, SNAP benefits will not be available to the millions of low-income individuals who depend on them to put food on the table,” said California Attorney General Rob Bonta, one of four attorneys general co-leading the lawsuit.
 “With the holidays around the corner, we are seeing costs for groceries continue to increase and food banks facing unprecedented demand.
 We are taking a stand because families will experience hunger and malnutrition if the Trump Administration gets its way.”